Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations: Monte Carlo simulation study

-These distributions were selected to represent light-tailed (Gamma), moderately skewed (Weibull), and heavy-tailed (lognormal and Lomax) cases.
+These distributions were selected to represent {a wide range of tail behaviors and skewness levels:} light-tailed (gamma), moderately skewed (Weibull), and heavy-tailed (lognormal and Lomax) cases. {In particular, the multiple gamma scenarios allow direct verification that unbiasedness holds for all shape parameter values, while the non-gamma scenarios illustrate how tail heaviness amplifies finite-sample bias.}

-Table~\ref{tab:mc_results} reports the Monte Carlo results.
-In this table, the approximated population values $I_m^{\mathrm{true}}$ are also displayed.
-The simulation results provide numerical confirmation of the theoretical findings established in Sections~\ref{Asymptotic unbiasedness} and~\ref{Unbiasedness_gamma}.
-For both Gamma$(2,1)$ and Gamma$(5,1)$ populations, the empirical bias of $\widehat I_m$ fluctuates tightly around zero and may change sign across $n$, which is expected due to the variance of the bias estimates.
-Observe that, as $n$ increases, the RMSE declines, reflecting the reduced sampling variability of $\widehat I_m$.
-In contrast, the estimator exhibits increased finite-sample bias under non-gamma distributions.
+Table~\ref{tab:mc_results} reports the Monte Carlo results. {The true population values $I_5^{\mathrm{true}}$ reported in the table are obtained by numerical quadrature via~\eqref{eq:Im-quadrature}.} The simulation results provide numerical confirmation of the theoretical findings established in Sections~\ref{Asymptotic unbiasedness} and~\ref{Unbiasedness_gamma}, and reveal important differences between the proposed U-statistic estimator and the MLE plug-in.
+For {all four gamma scenarios}, the empirical bias of $\widehat I_{5}$ fluctuates tightly around zero and may change sign across $n$, which is expected due to the variance of the Monte Carlo bias estimates. {This behavior is consistent across $\alpha\in\{0.5,2,5,10\}$, suggesting that exact unbiasedness holds regardless of the gamma shape parameter.} In sharp contrast, the MLE plug-in $\widetilde{I}_5^{\mathrm{MLE}}$ exhibits systematic negative bias under all four gamma scenarios, ranging from approximately $-0.027$ at $n=10$ to $-0.003$ at $n=50$.
+In terms of RMSE, the two estimators are broadly comparable under gamma populations, with the MLE plug-in achieving slightly lower values due to the gain in efficiency from exploiting the parametric form.

+From Table~\ref{tab:mc_results}, we observe that the U-statistic estimator exhibits increased finite-sample bias under non-gamma distributions.
 For the Lognormal$(0,1)$ and Lomax$(3,1)$ cases, the bias is negative and substantial for small $n$.
-Although the magnitude of the bias decreases as $n$ increases, it remains clearly distinguishable from zero even at $n=50$, particularly for the heavy-tailed Lomax distribution.
-The Weibull$(1.6,1)$ distribution presents an intermediate behavior, with relatively small bias that fluctuates in sign across sample sizes.
+Although the magnitude of the bias decreases as $n$ increases, it remains clearly distinguishable from zero even at $n=50$, particularly for the heavy-tailed Lomax distribution. {Comparing Lognormal$(0,0.5)$ with Lognormal$(0,1)$ illustrates that larger $\sigma$ amplifies the bias, as expected from the heavier right tail.
+Similarly, the Weibull$(0.8,1)$ case exhibits more pronounced bias than the Weibull$(1.6,1)$ case due to its heavier tail.} The Weibull$(1.6,1)$ distribution presents an intermediate behavior, with relatively small bias that fluctuates in sign across sample sizes.